vectorform/Symbiote/README.md

 In your podfile, you want to add `pod 'Symbiote', '0.1.0'`.
 Then run `pod install` inside your terminal.
 With Cocoapods, we support iOS: 8.0 and above.

+#### Swift 3

+For Swift 3 support, you must use version 0.2.0 or higher.

 ### Reference Documentation